WaiYanMyintMo/vhosts-helper/readme.md

 Next, go inside the 'app' folder.

 Run main.exe / main.py as administrator
+//There is one command line argument, and it is for path of config.yaml

 **NOTE:** You might want to configure your inputs in config first, read **Config** section below
 ## Config